cloud4rpi/docs/docs/faq.md

 ## How to choose the DATA_SENDING_INTERVAL value?

 You should call [device.publish_data()](/api/python/#publish_data) and [device.publish_diag()](/api/python/#publish_diag) functions frequently to update the monitored variables.
-The recommended update frequency depends on the variable dynamics, for example, atmospheric conditions do not change every minute.
+The update frequency depends on the variable dynamics, for example, atmospheric conditions do not change every minute.
 This means the delay between updates for a weather station should be one to ten minutes.

 If you monitor several variables with different dynamics, the delay between updates should be the shortest of all.